LTUC/amman-dotnet-401d2/resources/ado-deployment.md

 At this point, your web app and database should be properly setup for use.

-You can find your application's URL on the Web App screen in Azure
+You can find your application's URL on the Web App screen in Azure.